So, you have a blog & your content is valid for all geo-locations in the world.

 - Will it help to drive more traffic?

 Weglot Translate is totally SEO compatible.
-Weglot Translate follows Google’s best practice regarding multilingual websites to serve a translated web page with a clean source code.
+Weglot Translate follows Google’s best practice regarding multilingual websites to serve a translated web page with clean source code.
 Weglot adds alternate hreflangs tags so Google will index your website in multiple languages.

 Now, it’s time to wait & see how these translated pages help in driving traffic.
 I will share the output & details after one month when I have some data to measure the progress.